 There are pros and cons to weigh when it comes to using your smartphone as a mobile hotspot, but one thing is for sure having this feature is extremely helpful especially for emergency situations when you really need to stay or be connected.

-I hope that this was helpful for you!
+I hope that this was helpful to you!
 If you have any additional questions about mobile hotspots just leave a comment down below, and I’d be glad to answer them all for you.

 Until our next one!
 Stay safe!